SILO-GROUP/IDM-A/doc/GROUPS AND METHODS.md

 ## Groups and Methods

 ### Methods
-A method is a URL on the IDM/A endpoint that peforms an action on users, groups, and sessions.
+A method is a URL on the IDM/A endpoint that performs an action on users, groups, and sessions.

 ### Groups
 A group is an object associated with 0 or more users.